NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/configure-tunnels/origin-configuration.md

 Default: `30s`

-The timeout after which a TCP keepalive packet is sent on a connection between Cloudflare and the origin server.
+The timeout after which a TCP keepalive packet is sent on a connection between Khulnasoft and the origin server.

 ## Access settings